 Billing continues indefinitely at the interval and price specified for the subscription.
 At each subscription renewal, Google Play charges the user account automatically, then notifies the user of the charges afterward by email.

 - Free trial period: An amount of time during which a user may

 access a subscription without being billed.
 A free trial period is a way to

 entice users to try your subscription before committing to purchase it.

 You can set a free trial period of 3 or more days.

-- Grace period - The amount of time a user’s subscription will remain active, giving the user additiona time to fix their payment issue.
+- Grace period: The amount of time a user’s subscription will remain active, giving the user additional time to fix their payment issue.
 A grace period starts when a user's form of payment, such as a credit card, is declined.